TrapinchO/WynnTheoryBot/README.md

 # WynnTheory official discord bot
+Jar files can be found in the latest action in https://github.com/TrapinchO/WynnTheoryBot/actions

 ## Running the bot
 1) create file "config.json" in the same file as the bot jar is in